magicicada/cp/course_documents/assessments/poster/poster_spec.md

-# CP Assessment: Research Poster - DRAFT
+# CP Assessment: Research Poster

-- Ther

 *You may complete the poster portion of this assessment individually or in pairs.
 The description that follows is for the individual option - the paired option differences are in a section at the end.*